Search for a certificate on the internet

 Using sq network search this way will:

-• query all default keyservers (keys.openpgp.org, mail-api.proton.me, keys.mailvelope.com, keyserver.ubuntu.com, sks.pod01.fleetstreetops.com)
+• query all default keyservers (keys.openpgp.org, mail-api.proton.me, keys.mailvelope.com, keyserver.ubuntu.com, and sks.pod01.fleetstreetops.com);

-• tries to download a certificate via WKD
+• try to download a certificate via WKD;

-• and queries the DNS for a DANE entry
+• and query the DNS for a DANE entry.

-In this example sq network search found exactly one certificate, which gets stored in the local certificate storage.
+In this example sq network search found exactly one certificate, and stored it in the local certificate store.

-To keep track of the origin, Sequoia PGP creates intermediate certificate authorities, which certify the received certificate.
-This is basically the mechanism by which Sequoia PGP determines implicit authenticity by origin.
+To keep track of the certificate's origin, Sequoia PGP creates intermediate certificate authorities, which certify the received certificate.
+This is the mechanism by which Sequoia PGP determines implicit authenticity by origin.

-Each successful attempt adds 1/120 to the "authenticity value", in this case the same certificate is found on two different keyservers, which makes 2/120.
+Each successful attempt adds 1/120 to the "authenticity value"; in this case, the same certificate was found on two different keyservers, giving it a score of 2/120.

 $ sq network search --server hkps://keys.openpgp.org --server hkps://my.own.keyserver.net alice@example.com

-Please note that server addresses passed via --server need to have their protocol specified (hkps://).
+Please note that server addresses passed via --server must also specify their protocol (e.g. hkps://).

-Using the --output $FILE option prevents sq from importing the certificate into the cert store but outputs to the supplied $FILE instead.
+Using the --output $FILE option prevents sq from importing the certificate into the cert store, writing it to the supplied $FILE location instead.
 In this case, sq will also consult the local cert store for matching certificates.

 $ sq network search --output alice.cert alice@example.com

 sq network search takes a query as parameter.
-In the examples above this was a User ID in form of an email address, but it can also be a fingerprint.
+In the examples above, this was a User ID in the form of an email address, but it can also be a fingerprint.
+This will fetch Alice's certificate from the example above:

 $ sq network search EE99C48D11A4BE940569C4B3919EA6F609043A04